How to use Hashtags and how they can benefit your Social Media Campaigns

 Direct Traffic to Your Website

-Integrating social media with your website helps to boost your presence on the web, so its alway’s a good idea to stay up to speed on the best practice for each platform.
+Integrating social media with your website helps to boost your presence on the web, so it’s always a good idea to stay up to speed on the best practice for each platform.
 When used intuitively, social media platforms can direct traffic to your website on a regular basis.
 Tailoring your content to each social media platform such as Facebook, Twitter, Pinterest and Instagram will help you to increase your inbound links.
 This, in turn, will increase your SEO or search engine page ranking.
 It is important however that you keep your social media relevant to your goals.
-Check out trending topics that you can add value too.
+Check out trending topics that you can add value to.
 Keep your posts simple and memorable and make sure they are appropriate to your voice and brand.

 What exactly is a Hashtag

 To put it simply a hashtag is a hash mark (#) used before a relevant keyword or phrase to categorise the keyword or topic of interest.
 It basically works like the index pages of a book.
 When you use the # symbol before your keyword it is indexed by your social media platform and becomes searchable by other users.

 It must be written as a single word, without any spaces.
-Its also a good idea capitalise the #FirstLetter in grouped words to make it more readable.
+It’s also a good idea to capitalise the #FirstLetter in grouped words to make it more readable.
 Hashtags are simply a great way to expand your reach and grow your audience.

 Discover Relevant Content Faster and Easier